Trees

 The right place

-It is imperative that the right tree is located in the right place, to avoid proximity issues/ amenity concerns and to give the right tree the space needed to thrive.
+It is imperative that the right tree is located in the right place, to avoid proximity issues, amenity concerns and to give the right tree the space needed to thrive.

-In urban situations, where space is often limited, any opportunity to plant a large tree should be seized.
+In urban situations, where space is often limited, any opportunity to plant a large tree should be taken.
 Large species trees best complement large buildings and therefore create an environment where nature can shine.

 This Design Code is seeking to achieve the best outcomes, and if foundation adjustments are required to accommodate specific trees, this should be factored into any new-build design process, and should not be at the expense of achieving the best possible tree in a given location.